 How We Rank Schools

 We took the tuition rate for each school (based on cost per semester for students located in the school’s state) and assigned it a number up to 50, with 50 being the lowest tuition rate.
 We then took the credit hours for each school and assigned it a number, also up to 50.
 For the schools that have a credit hour requirement, the higher their score the lower the required credit hours are.
 We assigned 50 points to the few schools that don’t have a credit hour requirement.
 The sum total of these two numbers helped us determine the ranking for each school.
+For more programs, check out our online environmental science degrees.

 We always intend to rank each school correctly.
 But if you work at one of these schools and believed we ranked it wrong, please contact us so we can fix the problem.